 The key outcomes the LLP are expecting from the regeneration include an increase on the number of affordable homes, an attractive housing offer to both returning and new affordable tenants, addressing the Queensway highway, high quality public realm and delivery of long term social value to contribute to Southend-on-Sea Borough Council's 2050 vision.

-Porter’s Place Southend-on-Sea LLP have now submitted their regeneration proposals for the ‘hybrid’ planning application, which is the overall masterplan for the scheme, as well as details of the highway changes, to Southend-on-Sea Borough Council’s planning department.
-The Development Control Committee will make a decision on the application in due course.
+Porter’s Place Southend-on-Sea LLP have now received approval for the ‘hybrid’ planning application, which is the overall masterplan for the scheme, as well as details of the highway changes.

 Now the LLP are working on developing plans for the first phase of the project.